jnozzi/cocoadev.com/markdown/KTMutableMatrix.md

 }
 ...

-So I have to use mutableCopy whenever I pass around the General/KTMatrix object?
+So I have to use mutableCopy whenever I pass around the KTMatrix object?

 *No, you could just use -retain.
-It also depends on whether the code that calls -windowWillLoad: will release cCMatrix or not; it should do so, in which case you want one of the two! -- General/KritTer *
+It also depends on whether the code that calls -windowWillLoad: will release cCMatrix or not; it should do so, in which case you want one of the two! -- KritTer *

 ----
 I finallly obtained the object by changing the getter method:

--(General/KTMutableMatrix*)getClientClusterMatrix
+-(KTMutableMatrix*)getClientClusterMatrix
 {
-    General/ clientClusterMatrix retain] autorelease]  ;
+     clientClusterMatrix retain] autorelease]  ;

 }

 -(void) windowWillLoad: ([[KTMutableMatrix*)cCMatrix
 {
       [super windowWillLoad];
-      clientClusterMatrix= General/[[KTMutableMatrix alloc] init];
+      clientClusterMatrix= [[KTMutableMatrix alloc] init];
       clientClusterMatrix= cCMatrix;
       ...
      // [clientClusterMatrix autorelease]; // <<<<-----delete this line